quantgamer/quant-gamer/README.md

-# vue-project
+# Quant Gamer

-This template should help get you started developing with Vue 3 in Vite.
+A Vue 3 web app for practicing mental arithmetic.
+Practice addition and multiplication with configurable difficulty, timed rounds, and score tracking.

 ## Recommended IDE Setup